Strike Zone Misconceptions

 The most common complaints or arguments during a baseball game revolve around the home plate umpire and his call of the strike zone.
 During a nine-inning game the home plate umpire might see 300 pitches.
 If only 10% of these are close pitches, it means the umpire must call 30 close pitches that could swing the momentum of an at bat and affect the outcome of the game.

 All umpires and most coaches, fans, and players think they know the definition of a called strike.
 However, how many people have read the definition of the strike zone and understand how umpires are taught to interpret pitches near the edges of the zone?
 Are you one of those?

-This Rule of the Week makes it easy to understand the strike zone with an excellent instructional video by Ted Barrett and Chris Welsh.
 Watch it here to quickly get a primer on the real strike zone.

 Umpires Must Read This:

 The Little League Strike Zone is Different